 This guide sets out what NHS population screening is, how it works, its limitations and the role of Public Health England.

-Screening is the process of identifying healthy people who may be at increased risk of disease or condition.
+Screening is the process of identifying healthy people who may have an increased chance of a disease or condition.

 The screening provider then offers information, further tests and treatment.
-This is to reduce associated risks or complications.
+This is to reduce associated problems or complications.

 Illustration of the screening process

 It can be helpful to think of screening like a sieve.
 In this diagram, a large group of people accept the offer of a screening test.

 The sieve represents the screening test and most people pass through it.
-This means they are at low risk of having the condition screened for.
+This means they have a low chance of having the condition screened for.

-The people left in the sieve are at higher risk of having the condition.
+The people left in the sieve have a higher chance of having the condition.
 A further investigation is then offered to them.

 Identification through this process can show that they have the condition screened for.
 The person may need further confirmatory diagnostic tests.